Footloose

 Review

 I didn't watch this movie for the dancing.
-Instead, I preferred the inspiring message the film communicates and the upbeat tunes that create energy to FOOTLOOSE.
-Kevin Bacon looked so young in the movie and nailed the role with a convincing performance that elevated his Hollywood fame.
-John Lithgow creates a sympathetic yet extremist character who pushes his religious views on those around him and believes dancing to be a sin.
+Instead, I preferred the film's inspiring message and the upbeat tunes that energise FOOTLOOSE.
+Kevin Bacon looked very young in the feature and delivered a convincing performance that elevated his Hollywood fame.
+John Lithgow creates a sympathetic yet extremist character who pushes his religious views on those around him and believes that dancing is a sin.
 John crafted the role of a very strict and disapproving father figure.

-Although it's aimed at a teen audience, FOOTLOOSE remains one of the best teen drama movies of its generation, and even to this day, its story and message are still very relevant.
+Although it's aimed at a teen audience, FOOTLOOSE remains one of the generation's best teen drama movies.
+Even today, its story and message remain highly relevant.
 I strongly recommend viewing this fantastic movie.
 You won't regret it.

 Star rating: (10/10) Best Movie Ever